 One solution may be to allow written answers (below) to interview questions, and sometimes that may be the only way to avoid the disadvantage.
 However the following (quite likely a combination of them) are some other possible reasonable adjustments to enable the person who stammers to supplement their oral answers so as to convey the information that other candidates are able to, so as to put them on a level playing field:

-- follow-up questions (below) where answers seem unduly short
+- follow-up questions (below) where answers seem unduly short or lack depth

 - supplementing the interview from written application documents (below), and perhaps allowing these to be longer